kliao12/AFS_Mutation_Subtypes/README.md

 Repository containing code to perform analysis in paper: The Effect of Mutation Subtypes on the Allele Frequency Spectrum and Population Genetics Inference.

 Files include:
-1) XXX.R: Main script.
+1) Main_Analysis.R: Main script.
 Imports AFS for each subtype and computes various summary statistics (proportion of singletons to doubletons, Tajima's D, etc).
-2) XXX.R: Computes Tajima's D in 100kb windows
+2) selection_MST_abundant.R: Computes Tajima's D in 100kb windows
-3) XXX.py: Code to run DaDi
+3) Dadi_bottleneck.py and Dadi_expGrowth.py: Code to run DaDi
-4) XXX.R: Computes new D-2 estimator
+4) D2_estimator.R and run_fastsimcoal.R : Computes new D-2 estimator and simulates neutral SFS for each subtype